-Use a broad spectrum MINERAL sunscreen (containing Zinc Oxide) that protects against BOTH UVB and UVA.
-Avoid the sun during peak times 11am – 3pm.
+Use a broad spectrum mineral sunscreen (containing zinc oxide) that protects against both UVB and UVA.
+Avoid the sun during peak times of 11am – 3pm.

 Read labels and remember your skin is too precious.
-Do not buy products without ingredient labelling, beware false labelling.
-There are many products on the market (R25 mill industry).
+Do not buy products without ingredient labelling; beware false labelling.
+There are many products on the market (R25m industry).

-Use products from companies that keep up with research and development and look for the following safe compounds:
+Use products from companies that keep up with research and development and look out for the following compounds: